 My best, most productive days are the ones that I map out hour by hour.
 Otherwise, the day starts to get away from me.
 This doesn’t mean I schedule every hour; rather, I have an idea of how much time I’m dedicating to every task and give it the time it needs.

-Just because this is hard doesn’t mean we can’t do it well.
+Just because this is hard doesn’t mean we can’t do it well, or that we have to sacrifice our joy.
 With the right mindset, systems and sense of humor; it can not only be doable, but enjoyable.